leyfall/coding_journey/DAYS.md

 Again The days will be back uhmm so for thursay, friday, and saturday all about spiritual works so no amount of world is allowed.

 - Initiating a Option B: The "Responsive Pricing Table."
 Every SaaS (Software as a Service) company needs one of these.
 To sell

+Day 105 - 01 - 04.05.26

+- Just got back from the spiritual world, lets go grind some for the mortal worlds.